Logo

 Action Center

-But these enhanced tax credits are set to expire at the end of this year — and the consequences will be devastating.
+But these enhanced tax credits expired at the end of 2025, and the consequences have been devastating.

-🖊️ Add your voice now: Tell Congress to extend the enhanced premium tax credits and protect health care access for Alabama families.
+It's not too late to fix this.
+Congress can still extend the enhanced premium tax credits and increase health care access for Alabama families.

 Petition Text